kuzudb/kuzu-blog/src/content/post/2025-08-04-intro-to-dspy-data-enrichment.md

 same language model.

-To sum up, DSPy does away with the traditional notion of "writing prompts by hand" -- instead, you declare your _intent_ via the program itself, via signatures and modules.
+To sum up, DSPy does away with the traditional notion of "writing prompts by hand" -- instead, you declare your _intent_ via the program itself, using signatures and modules that define the behaviour and strategy for interacting with the LLM.
 Using optimizers is totally optional -- for this introductory post, we'll not be using them, instead just sticking with DSPy's automatically generated base prompts.